JoshBroomberg/Maccabee/Maccabee/docs/source/usage/sampled-dgp.rst

 With these choices made, the ``run_sampled_dgp_benchmark`` function can be used
 to:

-1. Sample Data Generating Processes, defined over the covariates in the data source, which conform to each of the desired parameter combinations. ``num_dgp_samples`` different DGPs will be sampled and each will be used to generate ``num_data_samples_per_dgp`` different datasets.
+1. Sample Data Generating Processes, defined over the covariates in the data source, which conform to each of the desired parameter combinations. ``num_dgp_samples`` different DGPs will be sampled and each will be used to generate ``num_data_samples_per_dgp`` different data sets.
 2. Fit the model and produce the estimated value of the ATE estimand.
 3. Compare the estimated value to the ground truth and collect performance metrics.